Guide to Medical Coding Certification

 Ongoing CPC Certification Requirements

 Continuing education is required to remain certified.
-CPCs must complete at least 36 hours of approved Continuing Education Units (CEUs) every two years.
-CEUs may be earned by attending conferences, online courses, or other approved events.
+In addition, CPCs must complete at least 36 hours of approved Continuing Education Units (CEUs) every two years.
+Certificate holders may earn CEUs by attending conferences, online courses, or other approved events.

 How to Become a Certified Coding Specialist (CCS)